Mountain Biking

 The WNYMBA Epic: Rock City and McCarty Hill

 When you want to earn your descents, the state forests deliver.
 Locals call the whole system simply "Ellicottville," and it spreads across the Rock City, McCarty Hill, and Little Rock City state forests just outside town.
-There are roughly 25 trails and more than 14 miles of core riding, with direct access to 35 plus miles of the WNYMBA Epic Trail System maintained by the Western New York Mountain Bike Association.
+The WNYMBA Epic Trail System holds more than 35 miles of singletrack, built and maintained by the Western New York Mountain Bike Association, and both resorts' trail networks tie directly into it.

 This is classic Northeast singletrack: rooty, rocky in spots, and rewarding.
 The trails climb through hardwood forest and open to ridge lines that are pure magic in October when the leaves turn.